micheltlutz/jumpper-demo/README.md

 # Open source

-> This projetct use a simple and beautiful and minimalist CSS framework
+> This projetct use a simple, beautiful and minimalist CSS framework

 - [milligram.io](https://milligram.io)